Welcome to Chicago?

 July 3, 1992

-An essay for the Reader, in which I offered to my Chicago readers the opinion that Downstaters visit Chicago because they are impressed by the big city, when in fact they come for the thrill of feeling superior to it.
+An essay for the Reader, in which I offered to my Chicago readers the opinion that Downstaters do not visit Chicago because they are impressed by the big city; instead, they come for the thrill of feeling superior to it.

 The Reader's copy editors insisted on lowercasing "Downstate."
 A wise contributor knows better than to get into a fight with a gang of copy editors armed with sharp pencils, so down it stayed.